vfinel/RadioGLobeStations/readme.md

-This reository gathers code to use the [radio garden](https://radio.garden) API to get a list of radio stations usable by the [radio globe](https://www.instructables.com/RadioGlobe-Spin-to-Search-Over-Web-Radio-2000-Stat/).
+This repository gathers code to use the [radio garden](https://radio.garden) API to get a list of radio stations usable by the [radio globe](https://www.instructables.com/RadioGlobe-Spin-to-Search-Over-Web-Radio-2000-Stat/).

 Credits to [johnmduffy76](https://github.com/johnmduffy76) who developed the code and shared it [here](https://github.com/DesignSparkRS/RadioGlobe/issues/7#issuecomment-2676891014).
 Many thanks !
 I did minor modifications so that the code can be ran on the raspberry pi directly and added this readme.